igutierrezm/PolyaGammaSamplers.jl/docs/src/index.md

 Although somewhat contrived, this distribution is extremely useful for learning Bayesian Logit models ([1]), Bayesian Negative Binomial models ([2]), and their generalizations (see, e.g. [3]).

+Currently, the only available sampler is the one proposed in [1] (hereafter, the PSW sampler), but I hope to add the sampler proposed in [4] during the next months.

 ## References